Beazyat/setup-floodlight-sdn/README.md

 }'
 ```

-# Conclusion
+## Conclusion
 This project demonstrated how to simulate and manage SDN networks using Floodlight and Mininet.
-The main advantages of this approach include:
+The main benefits of this approach include:

 - Centralized network management.
 - Reduced hardware costs.